 I would love to hear your questions, thoughts and comments as it’s great for the community here.
 I always respond to every comment and I really enjoy reading and learning from them.

 Again I wrote this from a personal perspective and not a medical expert one but I do believe patients need to share their stories.
-Leave your message below!
+Leave your message below on what is liver jaundice.
 I always respond.